psb1558/Cerne-font/README.md

 ![Sample of Cerne Font](images/Cerne-sample.jpg)

-And here is a prose sample (still in modern mode), though there are still miles to go:
+And here is a prose sample (in historic mode), though there are still miles to go:

 ![Sample of Cerne Font](images/Cerne-prose-sample.jpg)